Families of Berkovich spaces: Images of maps

-\deux{imdim} {\bf Theorem.} {\em Let~$n$ and~$d$ be two integers, let~$Y$ be a~$\Gamma$-strict~$k$-analytic space, and let~$\phi$ be a compact morphism from~$Y$ to a normal~$k$-analytic space~$X$.
-Assume that~$X$ is purely~$d$-dimensional, that~~$Y$ is purely~$(n+d)$-dimensional, and that~$\phi$ is purely $n$-dimensional.
-If~$X$ is~$\Gamma$-strict, or if~$X$ is separated and if~$Y$ is paracompact, then~$\phi(Y)$ is a~$\Gamma$-strict closed~$k$-analytic domain of~$X$.}
+\begin{theo} Let~$n$ and~$d$ be two non-negative integers, let~$Y$ be a~$\Gamma$-strict~$k$-analytic space, and let~$\phi$ be a topologically proper morphism from~$Y$ to a normal~$k$-analytic space~$X$.
+Assume that $X$ is purely~$d$-dimensional, $Y$ is purely~$(n+d)$-dimensional, and the fibers of $\phi$ are purely $n$-dimensional.
+If~$X$ is~$\Gamma$-strict, or if~$X$ is separated and $Y$ admits a locally finite $\Gamma$-strict affinoid covering, then~$\phi(Y)$ is a~$\Gamma$-strict closed~$k$-analytic domain of~$X$. \end{theo}

-{\em Proof.} We reduce exactly as at the beginning of the proof of cor.~\ref{imqsmooth} to the case where both~$Y$ and~$X$ are~$\Gamma$-strict~$k$-affinoid spaces.
+\begin{proof} Exactly as at the beginning of the proof of Theorem~\ref{th-image-compact}, we reduce to the case where both~$Y$ and~$X$ are~$\Gamma$-strict~$k$-affinoid spaces.
 By compactness, one can argue locally on~$Y$.
-Hence cor.
-4.7 of \cite{dim} and \ref{iminner} allow to suppose that there exist a factorization~$Y\to T \to X$ where~$Y\to T$ is finite, where~$T$ is~$\Gamma$-strict and~$k$-affinoid, and where~$T\to X$ is quasi-smooth of pure dimension~$n$.
-Thanks to \ref{imanddim} and to th. \ref{imqsmooth},~$T$ is purely~$(n+d)$-dimensional.
-As~$Y\to T$ is finite, the image of~$Y$ on~$T$ is a Zariski-closed subset~$Z$ of~$T$ of pure dimension~$n+d$.
-This implies that~$Z$ is a union of irreducible components of~$T$.
-Since~$X$ is normal and since~$T\to X$ is quasi-smooth,~$T$ is normal (cor. \ref{transqsm}) Therefore~$Z$ is a union of connected components of~$T$, hence is a~$\Gamma$-strict affinoid domain of~$T$.
-By th. \ref{imqsmooth}, the image of~$Z$ on~$X$, which coincides with that of~$Y$, is a compact~$\Gamma$-strict analytic domain of~$X$.~$\Box$
+Hence, by combining \Cor 4.7 of \cite{ducros2007} with \ref{ss-pullback-gstrict} (or Remark \ref{rem-gstrict-fini-transfer}), we can assume that there exists a factorization~$Y\to T \to X$ where the map $Y\to T$ is finite and where~$T$ is a $\Gamma$-strict affinoid domain of a smooth $X$-space of pure relative dimension~$n$.